 Woodland Environmental Fund

-Native woodlands are an integral part of Ireland’s natural heritage, history and culture, and are unique in terms of their biodiversity.
+Native woodlands are an integral part of Ireland’s natural heritage, history and culture.
+They are unique in terms of their biodiversity, home to a host of specialised woodland animals and plants.

 They provide numerous ecosystem services, including the protection and enhancement of water quality, wider habitat linkage, landscape enhancement, opportunities for outdoor recreation and interpretation, and carbon capture.